uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   the local memory, especially when processing with accelerators.
 A data source provides the ability to load data by batches and extracts it directly into the device's local memory.
-Therefore, a data source enables complex data analytics scenarios, such as :term:`online computations <Online mode>`.
+Therefore, a data source enables complex data analytics scenarios, such as :capterm:`online computations <Online mode>`.

-- To filter and normalize :term:`feature` values that are being extracted.
+- To filter and normalize :capterm:`feature` values that are being extracted.

-- To recover missing :term:`feature` values.
+- To recover missing :capterm:`feature` values.

-- To detect :term:`outliers <Outlier>` and recover the abnormal data.
+- To detect :capterm:`outliers <outlier>` and recover the abnormal data.

 - To transform datasets into numerical representation.
-Data source shall automatically transform non-numeric :term:`categorical <Categorical feature>` and :term:`continuous <Continuous feature>` data values into one of the numeric :term:`data formats <Data format>`.
+Data source shall automatically transform non-numeric :capterm:`categorical <categorical feature>` and :capterm:`continuous <continuous feature>` data values into one of the numeric :capterm:`data formats <data format>`.

 For details, see :ref:`data-sources` section.